nuua-io/Nuua/README.md

 - MinGW + Visual Studio (in windows)
 - A C++ compiler (I use g++: *gcc version 8.2.0 (Rev3, Built by MSYS2 project)*)
-- GNU makefile (You can also use it on windows by using mingw32-make)
+- CMake

-To build the language you just need to invoke the `make` command.
+To build the language you just need to use Cmake in the root directory.
-The executable file will be inside the bin folder and will be named `nuua` (.exe in windows)

-You may use `make clean` to remove the `*.o` files in the build directory.
+For example, create a directory called `my_build` in the root directory and then inside of it invoke Cmake `cmake ..`.
+Then you may build it using the selected target (Makefile, Vistual Studio, etc).